darjama/yourNewFave/_PRESS-RELEASE.md

   > By putting together a music recommendation algorithm with a video search engine, Your New Fave let's you see as well as hear.

 ## Quote from You ##
-  > "It's a synergy of precedent proportions," says CEO Flippy McLippy.
+  > "It's a synergy of unprecedented proportions," says CEO Flippy McLippy.

 ## How to Get Started ##
   > Just drop the name of your performer into the search box, and you're on your way to musical discovery.